 See the Graduate Catalog for specifics on the courses in this program of study.

 As a student in this program, you must have access to a working environment with children who are deaf or hard of hearing.
 You also must have the ability to communicate effectively in American Sign Language.*

 *Sign skills will be evaluated throughout the program.
 If you are a non-native user of ASL or have not passed a state or national sign communication assessment, please discuss this with the program advisor.

 An advantage of this master’s degree is the field-based component.
-You will earn three to six credit hours in one of three ways:
+Several courses include this experience.
+Additionally, you will earn three to six credit hours in one of three ways:

 - Practicum: Provides certified teachers with seven weeks of classroom experience.

 - Internship for non-certified teachers: Allows payment for pre-service teaching experience at the discretion of the hiring school district. (not guaranteed)

 *Prior to starting any work on a school campus, you must complete successfully a state criminal background check.